3.1 General requirements:

 |

-Specific tasks/areas within manufacturing, laboratories, datacenters, secured workspaces, and other areas that DO NOT routinely use hazardous equipment, machines, chemicals, or processes that may cause serious harm to employees.
+| Medium | Specific tasks/areas within manufacturing, laboratories, datacenters, secured workspaces, and other areas that DO NOT routinely use hazardous equipment, machines, chemicals, or processes that may cause serious harm to employees.

-Facility managed spaces such as common areas, cafes, hallways, kitchens, outdoor areas, walkways, parking areas.
+Facility-managed spaces such as common areas, cafes, hallways, kitchens, outdoor areas, walkways, parking areas.

 Cable rooms